rmoazed/Memory-Augmented-Conversational-AI-System/README.md

 # Overview

-The Memory Extraction Chatbot is an end-to-end conversational AI system that explores how different memory extraction techniques impact user-chatbot interaction and personalization of chatbot response.
+The Memory Extraction Chatbot is an end-to-end conversational AI system that explores how different memory extraction techniques influence long--term personalization in LLM-powered conversational agents.

 Rather than storing every user input message as a memory indiscriminately, the chatbot predicts which user messages are important enough to retain as long-term memory.
 Three extraction strategies are compared: